Twenty-fourth Amendment to the United States Constitution: Background

 President Harry S. Truman established the President's Committee on Civil Rights, which among other issues investigated the poll tax.
 Considering that opposition to federal poll tax regulation in 1948 was claimed as based on the Constitution, the Committee noted that a constitutional amendment might be the best way to proceed.
 Still, little occurred during the 1950s.
 Members of the anti-poll tax movement laid low during the anti-Communist frenzy of the period; some of the main proponents of poll tax abolition, such as Joseph Gelders and Vito Marcantonio, had been committed Marxists.

 President John F. Kennedy returned to this issue.
 His administration urged Congress to adopt and send such an amendment to the states for ratification.
 He considered the constitutional amendment the best way to avoid a filibuster, as the claim that federal abolition of the poll tax was unconstitutional would be moot.
 Still, some liberals opposed Kennedy's action, feeling that an amendment would be too slow compared to legislation.
 Spessard Holland, a conservative Democrat from Florida, introduced the amendment to the Senate.
-Holland had opposed most civil rights legislation during his career.
-Holland himself had tried several times ever since he entered the US Senate in 1946 to ban the poll tax but was unsuccessful.
+Holland had opposed most civil rights legislation during his career, and his support helped splinter monolithic Southern opposition to the amendment.
+Holland had tried several times earlier in his Senate career to ban the poll tax, but had been unsuccessful.

-Kennedy's gaining his support helped splinter the monolithic Southern opposition to the amendment.
 Ratification of the amendment was relatively quick, taking slightly more than a year; it was rapidly ratified by state legislatures across the country from August 1962 to January 1964.

 President Lyndon B. Johnson called the amendment a "triumph of liberty over restriction" and "a verification of people's rights".
 States that had maintained the poll tax were more reserved.
-Mississippi's Attorney General, Joseph Turner Patterson, complained about the complexity of two sets of voters – those who had paid their poll tax and could vote in all elections, and those who had not and could vote only in federal elections.
+Mississippi's attorney general, Joseph Turner Patterson, complained about the complexity of two sets of voters – those who had paid their poll tax and could vote in all elections, and those who had not and could vote only in federal elections.
 Additionally, non-payers could still be deterred by such requirements as having to register far in advance of the election and retain records of such registration.
 Some states also continued to exercise discrimination in the application of literacy tests.